U8NWXD/oppia-wiki/Creating-Objects.md

 * Inherit from either `BaseObject` or another object class.
 * Set the class variable `description` to a string describing the object.
 * Set the class variable `default_value` to the value that should be the default whenever this type is used in a rule.
 Note that this variable is technically not required if the object will never be used in a [[rule|Creating-rules]].
 * Provide a `normalize` class method that accepts a raw Python object.
 The method should first validate the raw object to check whether it is malformed.
 If the validation checks pass, then the method should return a normalized form of the object.
-Note that in this context, "normalized" means primitive Python types optionally combined with lists and dicts.
+Note that in this context, "normalized" means a primitive Python type or multiple primitive types combined with lists and/or dicts.

   * The `BaseObject` class provides a `normalize` class method that can handle normalization for you so long as your object class provides a `get_schema` class method that returns a schema describing the object. `BaseObject.normalize` passes your schema to `schema_utils.normalize_against_schema`, so make sure that `normalize_against_schema` won't try to normalize your object to your schema using your object class.
 Otherwise, you'll get an endless loop between `normalize_against_schema` and `BaseObject.normalize`.

 ### Angular components

 Every object is accompanied by a component defined in `extensions/objects/templates` and imported in `extensions/objects/object-components.module.ts`.
 Each component provides the HTML and frontend code needed to create a form for the user to provide input in the form of the object.
 These components rely heavily on [schema-based forms](https://github.com/oppia/oppia/wiki/Schemas#schema-based-forms).
-For example, the `int-editor` component is just this:
+For example, the `int-editor` component's HTML is just this:

 ```html
 <schema-based-editor [schema]="getSchema.bind(this)"